 Extensions involving multiple periods and dynamic information revelation are possible but are likely difficult.
+In communities with small populations, our participation, unemployment, and technological change.
+For our purposes, the reasons behind changes are not important.

-In communities with small populations, our model might not be relevant because the type of a particular worker could be easily observable.
+model might not be relevant because the type of a particular worker could be easily observable.

 Further questions to be addressed include welfare properties of equilibrium allocations and testable implications.
 Evidently, in the case of nonbinding incentive constraints, the equilibrium will be first best, but when an incentive constraint binds, the equilibrium will generally be second best.
 In the latter case, subsidies to low skill workers (say, conditional on acceptance of a low skill contract) have the potential to loosen the incentive constraint, improving welfare (independent of any equity effects).
 We have presented some comparative statics that might serve as testable implications.
-In particular, it is evident from our pictures that high skill workers receive a higher average wage than low skill workers, so one can look for increasing wage dispersion for cities in a country over time, or larger wage dispersion for cities in developing countries.20
+In particular, it is evident from our pictures that high skill workers receive a higher average wage than low skill workers, so one can look for increasing wage dispersion for cities in a country over time, or larger wage dispersion for cities in developing countries.23